Radiance Fields from Photons: Explicit Reconstruction: 3D Gaussian Splatting

 \subsection{Implementation Details}

-We use 3DGS's~\citeSupp{kerbl3Dgaussians} implementation that uses PyTorch~\citeSupp{pytorch}, improvised CUDA kernels for rasterization~\citeSupp{rasterizer_kopanas} and NVIDIA CUB fast radix sort~\citeSupp{merrill_radix_sort} for all our experiments.
-Additionally, we used random point cloud initializations for all experiments since it worked better overall.
+We use 3DGS's~\citeSupp{kerbl3Dgaussians-supp} implementation that uses PyTorch~\citeSupp{pytorch-supp}, CUDA kernels for rasterization~\citeSupp{rasterizer_kopanas-supp} and NVIDIA CUB fast radix sort~\citeSupp{merrill_radix_sort-supp} for all our experiments.
+Additionally, we used random point cloud initializations instead of COLMAP~\citeSupp{colmap-supp} initializations, for all experiments since it worked better overall.

 The conventional camera captures are trained with default parameters except for Gaussian densification (20k) and total number of iterations (50k).
-This allows for encoding the scene with a much larger number of Gaussians which is beneficial for reconstruction~\citeSupp{kerbl3Dgaussians, deblurring_gaussians, ho_gaussians}.
-The position learning rate (LR) is initialized at $1.6e^{-4}$ and is exponentially decayed to $1.6e^{-6}$.
+This allows for encoding the scene with a much larger number of Gaussians which is beneficial for reconstruction~\citeSupp{kerbl3Dgaussians-supp, deblurring_gaussians-supp, ho_gaussians-supp}.
+The position learning rate (LR) is initialized at $1.6 \times 10^{-4}$ and is exponentially decayed to $1.6 \times 10^{-6}$.
 All other LRs are kept constant.
-Note that Adam~\citeSupp{Kingma2014AdamAM} is used to optimize.
+Note that Adam~\citeSupp{Kingma2014AdamAM-supp} is used to optimize.

 For our temporal smoothing single photon solution, we use the same hyper-parameters as above however we train with 25 fps (highest smoothing) for 20k iterations and then decay all LRs (except position which has it's own exponential decay scheduler) to 50\%.
 Subsequently, we train for another 15k iterations with 50fps smoothing and decay all other LRs to 10\% of their previous value, then 10k iterations with 100fps smoothing and 5\% of previous LRs step, then another 5k iterations with 200fps and 2\% LRs and finally 2.5k iterations with 1000fps smoothing (less smoothing).
 This progressively lesser smoothing allows for adding more details (less blurring) to the scene at the cost of adding noise.
 However, the initial iterations help stabilize the point cloud (position, rotation and scale at least) and the decayed LRs don't allow the Gaussians to have large gradients, which could lead to harmful pruning.